Chapter 1: Sylvanna's Final Adventure

 She picked up a quill, adjusting her grip before noting the date on her page: seven days until the anniversary of Ishantha's birth.
 Perhaps they would permit Morrigan to attend the festivities this year.
 Not that she cared for celebrations, but it would present another opportunity to flee.

 It was all her fault.
 Morrigan flexed her fingers, wincing as the joints creaked.
-The warden had broken them, one by one, voicing useless platitudes about how sorryshe was with each jarring crunch.
+The warden had broken them, one by one, voicing useless platitudes about how sorry she was with each jarring crunch.
 Without intervention, they had healed poorly, broken bones fusing together in a parody of normal function.
-The warden had promised to restore them, eventually, dangling the possibility like a juicy carrot before Morrigan's nose.
+The warden had promised to restore them, eventually, whispering the possibility like a sweet nothing in Morrigan's ear.

 Morrigan did not intend to linger long enough to learn whether she would keep her word.

 "Good morning," the warden said, the door opening and closing behind her.
-Morrigan refused to turn around, her nib trailing ink across the page as she drew a separator under the last day of the month.
+Morrigan refused to turn, her nib trailing ink across the page as she drew a horizontal line under the last day of the month.
 A rustle of fabric sounded behind her, a breeze stirring the hairs on the back of her neck.

 "Did you sleep well?" the warden asked, not expecting an answer.
 It had taken her years, but eventually Morrigan had learnt how to summon fire with her voice alone.
 Shapeshifting was harder – how many books had she thrown against the wall in frustration?
 As a mouse, she had snuck beneath the tower door, skittering from step to step all the way down to the ground.
 She had taken her first breath of freedom, pressing her claws into the soft mud before they had managed to stop her.